CodeScop/Oge-Mai-Field-Guide/meteorquests.md

 - **Type:** Wordcount
 - **Requirements:** Write 15K words
 - **Rewards:** Wardrobe: Space Bodysuit Blue https://media.4thewords.com/s3/media/wardrobe/featured/male/wm&#95;featured&#95;space&#95;bodysuit&#95;blue.png
-- **Recommendations:** This quest chain ultimately adds up to 250K words (with the bulk of the rewards on the regular NaNo end of things).
-Try to keep on top of this chain, picking up the next and turning it in as quickly as possible.
+- **Recommendations:** This quest chain is a legacy of two monthlong events, and it was designed to keep hyper-fast writers busy for those two monthlong events.
+Keep that in mind, and try to just enjoy having these in your Questbook and occasionally earning a new shiny spacesuit.

 ### Aid the Wordsmith (Fleet Cadet 3/5)